igorkll/Gnubox-Maker/README.md

 The .img images for x86 / x86_64 that Gnubox maker generates are universal. they can be written to a USB drive or to a hard disk/SSD. also, when the device is turned on for the first time, the partition size will increase to the maximum possible (up to the entire available disk space) so that the OS can use all available space
 a similar program for creating Windows images for embedded devices: https://github.com/igorkll/WinBox-Maker
 ATTENTION.
 Starting from version 1.3.9, the kernels do not go with the program, but are assembled on the user's computer during installation. because of this, the installation can take a long time. up to several hours
+if your task requires an even simpler program, you can consider mkbootable: https://github.com/igorkll/mkbootable
+If you don't have enough gnubox maker features or you need a minimum image size, you can go down a level and use syslbuild directly: https://github.com/igorkll/syslbuild

+## subprojects
+* syslbuild (main) - a low-level build system for custom linux distributions: https://github.com/igorkll/syslbuild
+* Gnubox maker - the simplest way to create kiosk/appliance builds of gnu/linux: https://github.com/igorkll/Gnubox-Maker
+* mkbootable - an even easier way to make a kiosk/single application gnu/linux: https://github.com/igorkll/mkbootable

 ## installing
 * download the syslbuild release (NOT THE REPOSITORY BRANCH): https://github.com/igorkll/syslbuild/releases
 * unpack it in a convenient place
 * launch install.sh from root
+* wait for the installation process to finish (it can take up to 4 hours)
 * the unpacked files can now be deleted
+### supported host systems
+recommended OS: Ubuntu 24.04 LTS (Noble Numbat)
+* debian
+* ubuntu
+* linux mint

 ## roadmap
 * gui with system settings and choice of platforms for export